Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[Towny-TNE](https://www.spigotmc.org/resources/towny-tne.71240/)** - A plugin made to bring Towny location awareness to The New Economy features, by LlmDl.

-**[DiscordTownyLink](https://www.spigotmc.org/resources/discordtownylink.78179/)** - A plugin made to easily create per-town roles and channels for discord, by Coco10203.

 **[RPG Leveled Mobs](https://www.spigotmc.org/resources/rpg-leveled-mobs.71301/)** - A plugin that adds RPG-style leveling to monsters, by iomatix.

 **[HuntPlayer](https://www.spigotmc.org/resources/huntplayer.71789/)** - A plugin that reveals some information about another player.
 Towny plot information can be included.
 Good for PVP servers, by LlmDl.